- 69% response rate

-Annie Hall, The Birds, Casablanca, Eternal sunshine on the spotless mind, Reign on me, husbands and wives, everything you want to know about sex, love and death, Hannah and her sisters, persona, wilde erdbeeren, todo sobre mi madre, hable con ella, Mulholland drive, Blue Velvet, inland empire, Amélie, Edward Scissorhands, Bitter moon, Chocolat, Left luggage, Before sunset, la vita è bella, das Leben der Anderen, Capote, Taxi Driver, Chinatown, Badlands, 8 1/2, Swimming Pool, Seven, Brokeback Mountain, Scent of a woman, Magnolia, Black cat white cat, In the mood for love, LA Crash, Jules et Jim, The big Lebowski, A fish called Wanda, der Pianist, Lost in translation, Mulholland drive, Save the last dance, cold mountain, Blow up, Closer, l'Avventura, Matchpoint, Scoop, Midnight in Paris, freedom writers, mar adentro, high noon, breaking the waves, dogville, el doctor alemán, Milk, into the wild, Gravity, blue Jasmin, grand Budapest hotel, wolf of Wallstreet
+Annie Hall, The Birds, Casablanca, Eternal sunshine on the spotless mind, Reign on me, husbands and wives, everything you want to know about sex, love and death, Hannah and her sisters, persona, wilde erdbeeren, cries and whispers, todo sobre mi madre, hable con ella, Mulholland drive, Blue Velvet, inland empire, Amélie, Edward Scissorhands, Bitter moon, Chocolat, Left luggage, Before sunset, la vita è bella, das Leben der Anderen, Capote, Taxi Driver, Chinatown, Badlands, 8 1/2, Swimming Pool, Seven, Brokeback Mountain, Scent of a woman, Magnolia, Black cat white cat, In the mood for love, LA Crash, Jules et Jim, The big Lebowski, A fish called Wanda, der Pianist, Lost in translation, Mulholland drive, Save the last dance, cold mountain, Blow up, Closer, l'Avventura, Matchpoint, Scoop, Midnight in Paris, freedom writers, mar adentro, high noon, breaking the waves, dogville, el doctor alemán, Milk, into the wild, Gravity, blue Jasmin, grand Budapest hotel, wolf of Wallstreet

 I use to say I like everything from Bach to Bobby McFerrin.
 Beethoven's Sonatas, Liszt's works for piano solo, Brahms' Violin Sonatas, Schumann's Kinderszenen, Shostakovitsch.